Notarial act: Act in private form

-The second category is known as an "act in private form" (Fr acte en brevet, Du brevetakte, akte in originali, It atto rilasciato in originale, Ger Urkunde im Original, Sp acta extraprotocolar), best represented by the notarial certificate (or "docquet" in Scotland).
+The second category is known as an "act in private form" (Fr acte en brevet, Du brevetakte, akte in originali, It atto rilasciato in originale, Ger notarielle Beglaubigung, Sp acta extraprotocolar), best represented by the notarial certificate (or "docquet" in Scotland).
 This is generally a writing that certifies the due execution in the notary's presence of a deed, contract or other writing or verifies some fact or thing of which the notary has certain knowledge.
 Notarial certificates are endorsed on or appended to a pre-existing document and attest to its due execution, genuine nature, and validity, or legal status and effects.
 As a safety precaution, the certificate may also contain information such as the number of pages, a description of the document, its title, and any other distinguishing features to prevent pages from being added or removed.
 If affixed, short-form certificates may also be embossed with a seal, half on the certificate and half on the rest of the page.

 Notarial certificates come in full forms or short forms.
 A full form includes preamble information like the date, venue, appearer's appearance, proof of identification, and so forth, as well as the principal attestation.
 A short form usually only includes the venue, date, and "attestation clause".
 Both are then ended with a "testimonium clause".